snitch-org/snitch/README.md

 `TEMPLATE_TEST_CASE(NAME, TAGS, TYPES...) { /* test code for TestType */ }`

 This is similar to `TEST_CASE`, except that it declares a new test case for each of the types listed in `TYPES...`.
 Within the test body, the current type can be accessed as `TestType`.
+The full name of the test, used when filtering tests by name, is `"NAME <TYPE>"`.
 If you tend to reuse the same list of types for multiple test cases, then `TEMPLATE_LIST_TEST_CASE()` is recommended instead.

 `TEMPLATE_LIST_TEST_CASE(NAME, TAGS, TYPES) { /* test code for TestType */ }`